j2zhao/tablevault/docs/concepts/lists.md

 ```

 Opportunistic locking ensures that each item is appended atomically.
 In a single process, the stored order is the same as the appending order.
-With concurrent process, if necessary, you can use the `index` parameter to define absolute ordering.
+With concurrent processes, you can use the `index` parameter to define absolute ordering if necessary.

 # Input Item Parameters